 Calibrachoa care is similar to petunia.
 It doesn’t require special attention and blooms prolifically.

 Pinch young plant to promote bushier growth.
-Also prune long and leggy branches to encourage healthy branches and divert plant’s energy to right direction.
+Also, prune long and leggy branches to encourage healthy branches and divert the plant’s energy into the right direction.

 Remove faded flowers to foster the emergence of new blooms.
 This will also prevent the deterioration of the plant.